CanDIG/Documents/Onboarding/README.md

 * Researchers will be able to combine cohorts and analyses across sites
 * New national health genomics projects will be able to get started faster, and get better results more quickly, because of the CanDIG infrastructure, and template documents to get started on privacy, ethics, and consents
 * New projects will be more likely to allow data sharing between projects because CanDIG makes it is easy, private, secure, and useful.

+Please note that the MoHN will have at least the following sites:
+- Quebec
+- Ontario
+- BC
+- Winnipeg
+- Halifax (Atlantic region)

+Also worth noting is that Winnipeg and Halifax will not have human resources to support the technical stack, not even a programmer.
+Hence, infrastructure task needs to be done in a way that it is easy to

+- deploy
+- monitor/observe
+- debug

 ### Technical Principles